semrush/intergalactic/website/docs/components/feature-popover/feature-popover.md

 ![feature-popover](static/spotlight-content-paddings.png)

-Paddings of the container are 16px.
+Paddings of the container are 16px (padding-right is 32px).

 Recommendations for indents and content sizes:

 - The title is 16px (margin-bottom is 4px).
-- Text paragraph is 12px.
+- Text paragraph is 14px.
 - The invert `primary` & `tertiary` muted button has the size m (margin-top of the group of controls is 16px).
 - The area for the picture is `40px * 40px` or `80px * 80px` (margin-right to the content is 16px).